A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity: Results and Discussion

 Because the ultimate motivation for developing this synthesis scheme is to utilize DNA hybridization to make enzyme-tethered DNA nanostructures, we finally confirm that our DNA-enzyme constructs can be site-selectively bound to DNA origami.

 We design and fold the DNA origami into a six-helix bundle~\cite{mathieu2005six}.
 The resulting rod-like structure is folded from an 8064-nucleotide circular DNA scaffold and has a diameter of approximately 8~nm and a length of around 450~nm.
 Figure~\ref{fig5}A shows a diagram of the six-helix bundle, highlighting the DNA organization within the structure.
 Five thymines extend from the ends of the helices and prevent base-pair stacking between six-helix bundles.
 For conjugating urease to this DNA origami, we extrude single-stranded DNA from the structure at specific locations.
 We design the strands to come out at roughly 85-nm intervals at six locations along the full length of the six-helix bundle.
 The strands, with a binding domain of sequence 5'-AGGAAGAGAATGGTT-3', are complementary to the strand conjugated to the urease.
 Five thymines precede the binding domain toward the 5'--end to act as a spacer between the handle and the DNA origami structure.
 By mixing urease with the complementary DNA strand attached in a 10:1 ratio of urease to DNA origami, the two join together via DNA hybridization.
+See Supporting Information File S1 for detailed protocols for DNA-origami design, folding, purification, and imaging.

-Using transmission electron microscopy (TEM), we see direct visual evidence of enzymes bound to DNA origami.
+Using TEM, we see direct visual evidence of enzymes bound to DNA origami.
 Figure~\ref{fig5}B shows TEM micrographs of DNA-origami rods with DNA-modified urease bound to them at regular intervals along the length of the rod.
 The bottom image in the series shows urease bound at each end of the DNA origami.
 Of the 305 DNA origami rods we imaged, we found urease bound to 180 of them, a binding efficiency of approximately 60\%.
 For all DNA origami with a bound urease, no more than one urease was bound to a single structure and we did not detect any off-target bindings.
 These observations are consistent with the fact that each DNA origami was folded to possess at most one of six possible anchor strands, except for the last scenario in Fig~\ref{fig5}B which allows for two bindings.